In search of the truth about Diana Nyad

 To see the original authentication offer, scroll to the bottom of this archived page.

-Thomas’s triumph may turn out to be the most astonishing marathon swim of the 21st century.
-Yet, no one questioned its legitimacy.
-Thomas swam according to predetermined rules.
-And the Channel Swimming & Piloting Federation, one of the two major English Channel governing bodies, provided Thomas’s two observers: Suzanne Martin, who had observed three back-to-back English Channel crossings in the days before Thomas’s feat; and Kevin Murphy, who had already observed at least 16 crossings and had himself swum the channel 34 times.
-Martin and Murphy kept regular, accurate logs, which verified that Thomas swam from shore to shore to shore to shore to shore in squeaky clean, unquestionably ethical fashion.
+Thomas’s triumph may turn out to be the most astonishing marathon swim of the 21st century, yet no one questioned its legitimacy.
+Thomas swam according to predetermined, English Channel rules.
+And the Channel Swimming & Piloting Federation, one of the two major English Channel governing bodies, provided Thomas’s two observers: Suzanne Martin, who had observed more than 10 crossings—including a pair of two-ways—before Thomas’s feat; and Kevin Murphy, who had observed at least 16 crossings and had swum the channel 34 times.
+Martin and Murphy kept regular, accurate logs, verifying that Thomas swam from shore to shore to shore to shore to shore in squeaky clean, unquestionably ethical fashion.

-Diana Nyad could have conducted her Cuba-Florida crossing in precisely the same way—less three shores and a history of integrity.
-But she chose not to.
-She knew her swim would be scrutinized and questioned.
+Diana Nyad could have conducted her Cuba–Florida crossing the same way—less three shores and one history of integrity.
+But she chose not to even though she knew her swim would be scrutinized and questioned.
 Steven Munatones knew it too.
 “Not everyone was in her camp,” he wrote as Nyad approached Key West, “and a few never will be.
-She faced derision from coaches and marathon swimmers….
+She faced derision from coaches and marathon swimmers. . . .
 She regularly faced suspicion and incredulity” (“Lessons Learned From Diana Nyad,” archived here).

-This leaves us with the question that the incredulous have been asking for years, the question that marathon swimmer and conference call participant Donal Buckley asked Nyad a week after she finished her crossing:
+This leaves us with the question the incredulous have been asking for years, the question marathon swimmer and conference call participant Donal Buckley asked Nyad a week after she finished her crossing:

 Why, in a swim with global visibility and of a commercial nature, therefore unlike any other swim, didn’t [you] set out to maximise transparency and use fully independent observers?

-Nyad and Munatones have almost a century of marathon swimming experience between them.
-They could easily have come up with a plan to minimize doubt.
-They knew that trained observers, good documentation, and transparency would have eliminated skepticism.
+With almost a century of marathon swimming experience between them, Nyad and Munatones knew that trained observers, good documentation, and transparency would have eliminated skepticism.

-So, at the cost of maximizing doubt, Diana Nyad arranged a crossing that minimized the likelihood she would appear to fail.
+So, Diana Nyad arranged a crossing that maximized doubt but minimized the likelihood she would appear to fail.
 With no chance to make her dream come true legitimately, she found another way.

 On Smathers Beach: At the end of the crossing, Roger McVeigh and Janet Hinkle (circled in red) protect Diana Nyad from unwelcome physical contact.
 Nyad also used McVeigh and Hinkle as figurative human shields against accusations that her swim wasn’t legal.
 Enlargement, above right: McVeigh’s clipboard and papers suggest an explanation for his dearth of log entries.